What’s involved in the book sales?

 Lucas uses a projector so he usually puts the screen against the back wall and the projector goes on the floor about 7-8 feet in front of it.
 This puts the first row of students about 9-10 feet from the wall they’re facing.
 There are a number of ways to maximize seating space so, if in doubt, send Lucas a photo or diagram of the space and he’ll make a recommendation.

-It depends on how many shows you’re scheduling, the month of the year, distance from Austin and other factors.
+Anywhere from about $350-$1500, depending on how many shows you’re scheduling, the month of the year, distance from Austin, whether or not you’re coordinating book sales and other factors.
 Click one of the following that best describes your event: schools within 125 miles of Austin, schools further than 125 miles of Austin, libraries and other public events

 It takes at least 30 minutes for both set-up and strike (take-down) time.
 When sharing a date with another school, plan on an hour for strike so that Lucas has time to autograph any items that were ordered.